 Insider tip: If you’re traveling on the green line, the train may suddenly stop at Seongsu station and all the passengers will get off.
 Don’t worry, it’s not an evacuation, it just means that the train tracks are splitting.
 The green line either continues onto Jamsil or goes to Sinseol-dong station.
 Just hop off with everyone else and take the next Jamsil-bound train if you’re heading in that direction.
 Listen for the announcement of Circular Line or (Neh Sonsoon Hwan or 내선순환).

-Seongsu Shoe Market – Seongsu Station (성수동역) line 2 (green) – exit 1 for Shoe Market; see the map for other areas of interest.
+How to get to Seongsu Shoe Market – Seongsu Station (성수동역) line 2 (green) – exit 1 for Shoe Market; see the map for other areas of interest.

 Things to do in Seoul south of the river (Gangnam, Songpa and Seocho)